 Has Qantas confirmed the launch of Project Sunrise?

-Although Qantas announced its Project Sunrise proposal in August 2017, and has dedicated years of research to the concept, the airline has yet to officially give Project Sunrise the green light.
+Although Qantas announced its Project Sunrise proposal in August 2017 and has dedicated years of research to the concept, the airline has now officially put Project Sunrise on ice indefinitely, due to weakened travel demand amid the coronavirus pandemic.

-Qantas pilots have approved an enterprise bargaining agreement covering wages and conditions for flight deck crews on what will be 18-20 hour marathon journeys, with 85% of the pilots voted in favour of the updated deal.
+This unfortunate move comes even as Qantas pilots previously approved an enterprise bargaining agreement covering wages and conditions for flight deck crews on what will be 18-20 hour marathon journeys, with 85% of the pilots voted in favour of the updated deal.

 Which aircraft has Qantas chosen for Project Sunrise?

-Qantas plans to take delivery of "up to 12" Airbus A350-1000 jets beginning in early 2023 for the globe-striding Project Sunrise flights.
+Qantas planned to take delivery of "up to 12" Airbus A350-1000 jets beginning in early 2023 for the globe-striding Project Sunrise flights, but this is no longer going ahead due to Project Sunrise being shelved for now.

-These will be fitted with an extra fuel tank and undergo additional engineering tweaks in order to fly non-stop for up to 21 hours, which Qantas considers will be the longest Project Sunrise flight (allowing some leeway for extra flying time caused by strong headwinds and unexpected delays in landing).
+These jets were to be fitted with an extra fuel tank and undergo additional engineering tweaks in order to fly non-stop for up to 21 hours, which Qantas considers will be the longest Project Sunrise flight (allowing some leeway for extra flying time caused by strong headwinds and unexpected delays in landing).

 At a list price of US$366.5 million per jet, that represents a massive outlay of US$4.4 billion, although airlines typically receive a discount of up to 50% off the sticker.